DustinHigginbotham/yumyum/README.md

 Crafting the perfect recipe backstory can be time-consuming, and let's be honest, not everyone has a heartwarming tale about artisanal rosemary or a life-changing bowl of soup.
 But don't worry, we've got you covered!

 ### What is this?
-YumYum is a **wholesome, AI-powered food blog post generator**, except... well, something seems *off*.
-While it starts as a cheerful and nostalgic food blog, the story subtly unravels into **absurdity and psychological horror**.
-But don't worry, this is all **perfectly normal**.
+YumYum is a wholesome, AI-powered food blog post generator, except... well, something seems *off*.
+While it starts as a cheerful and nostalgic food blog, the story subtly unravels into absurdity and psychological horror.
+But don't worry, this is all perfectly normal.
 AI, right?

 ### Features
 - AI-generated recipe backstories that start normal... but don't take that for granted.